LouiseSteward/learn/public-health/text/quiz-15.md

 ---
 title: Quiz 15.
-Improving health service performance
+Improving the performance of health services and programmes
 style: chapter test
 ---

 {% include metadata %}

-# Quiz 15: Improving health service performance
+# Quiz 15: Improving the performance of health services and programmes

 Please choose the *one*, most correct answer to each question or statement.